dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 edited_data = pysqldf(select_statement_here)
 ```

-Using SQLite syntax, we can then clean any dataset using the same tools that we would to extract data from a database!
+Using SQLite syntax, we can then clean any dataset using the same syntax that we would to extract data from a database!

 We can aggregate, create new columns, group, and join across datasets, just like we would with SQL.